intel-secl/skc-tools/SKC_Product_Guide.md

 ./shvs-v3.0.0.bin

 When the installation completes, the SGX Host Verification Service is available.
-The services can be verified by running **shvs** status from the SGX Host Verification Service command line.
+The service can be verified by running **shvs** status from the SGX Host Verification Service command line.

 \# shvs status